amazon-connect/amazon-connect-streams/Documentation.md

 A new method `sendInternalLogToServer()` that can be chained to the other methods of the logger has been implemented and is intended for internal use only.
 It is NOT recommended for use by customers.

 Finally, you can trigger the logs to be downloaded to the agent's machine in JSON form by calling `connect.getLog().download()`.

+Please note that `connect.getLog().download()` will output Connect-internal logs, along with any custom logs logged using the `connect.getLog()` logger.
+However, if an agent clicks on an embedded CCP's "Download Logs" button, only the Connect-internal logs will appear.
+The custom logs will not appear.

 ## CCP Error Logging
 The following errors are related to connectivity in the CCP.
 These errors are logged in the CCP logs when they occur.